TEACHH and PECs

 - Task Organization: Tasks are broken down into small, manageable steps and visually presented to help individuals understand and complete them independently.

 The PECS (Picture Exchange Communication System) is a behavior-based communication approach developed by Andrew Bondy and Lori Frost in 1985.
-PECS focuses on teaching individuals with autism and other communication difficulties to initiate communication using pictures.
+PECS focuses on teaching individuals with autism and other communication difficulties to initiate communication using pictures.1.
+Phases of Learning:

 - Phase 1: How to Communicate: Individuals learn to exchange single pictures for items or activities they desire.